 How to create a cloud security policy

 The ingredients of a cloud computing security strategy vary between companies.
-However, every company using the cloud requires a cloud security policy, and these security guidelines tend to have a similar structure.
+However, every company using cloud services needs a cloud security policy, and these guidelines tend to have a similar structure.

-Follow this step-by-step guide to create a cloud security policy that meets your requirements.
+Follow this step-by-step guide to create a policy that will secure your cloud.

 Step 1: State the purpose of the policy